Shalini2507/M3_PROJECT_2022/5_Report/readme.md

 # WIPER CONTROL SYSTEM

 # INTRODUCTION
          The Wiper was invented by Mark Anderson on 1902.A wiper is a necessary component that cleans raindrops or any other liquid off the vehicle's windscreen.
-The prior system required manual wiper activation,by changing the frequency  As its results the operation of bringing up the wiper speed is varied .
-The project's goals are to improve ageing cars' systems by giving automated transmission.wiping system, to improve the system by incorporating a sensor and actuator, and to create a simple software that would completely operate with the system.the framework This proposed wiper system's principle is comparable to those of other existing conventional wipers.
+The prior system required manual wiper activation,by changing the frequency as its results the operation of bringing up the wiper speed is varied .
+The project's goals are to improve ageing car systems by giving automated wiping system to improve the system by incorporating a sensor and actuator, and to create a simple software that would completely operate with the system.
+This proposed wiper system's principle is comparable to those of other existing conventional wipers.
 Despite the fact that.
 This system will be upgraded to an automatic control system using a Peripheral Interface to remove water from the windscreen.The operational speed of a wiper is controlled by a wiper speed control system in accordance with frequencies.
 The pulse signal is digitally processed to provide a control signal.
 A wiper driver circuit receives the control signal and adjusts the operational speed or timing in line with it.
 ## SOFTWARE REQUIREMENTS
   STM32 CUBE IDE
 ## COMPONENTS USED